 The City relies on the auditor to propose adjustments necessary to prepare the financial statements including the related note disclosures.
-The City reviews such financial statements and approves all adjustments.
+The City reviews such financial statements and note disclosures and approves all adjustments.
 The City also uses analytic procedures among other procedures necessary to complete the Management Discussion and Analysis.